Appropriate regimes of perception

 And how can continuity and readability be introduced in a fragmented context?

-The novel Friday and Robinson by the author Michel Tournier provides the starting point for A travers les aulnes and generates the choreographic environment.
+The novel Friday and Robinson by the author Michel Tournier provides the starting point for atla and generates the choreographic environment.
 Tournier tells the story of the myth of Robinson Crusoe from being shipwrecked on a desert island until he meets Friday.
 He pays particular attention to Robinson’s physical experience as he faces solitude, land as an elemental matter, animals, the heat of the sun and, with Friday, the other person’s body as a tool or a mirror of the self suddenly appearing after 28 years of isolation.

 Through this novel described as a philosophical adventure, Robinson could be the archetype of western man today: he demonstrates his attachment to civilisation to survive psychologically on the desert island of Speranza.
 As for Friday, he symbolises more what Robinson does not have: he is going to enable him to break with the influence of civilisation and go out and discover the island.